 Ethiopia Adoption Program

-be flexible in regards to gender selection.
+in regards to gender selection.

 Health: Children are generally healthy, but may have parasites and other treatable

 conditions caused due to living conditions.
 Children are tested at minimum